 For one, designers need to be aware that users may not be able to reach all areas of the screen with their thumb.
 As a result, it's essential to place the most important buttons and links within easy reach.

 In addition, designers must consider that users may have a more complex time scrolling and navigate through content-heavy pages.
-To mitigate this, designers can use buttons and links that allow users to jump to the information they're looking for quickly.
+To mitigate this, designers can use buttons and links that allow users to quickly jump to the information they're looking for.

 For example, Instagram has used centered design in its mobile app and web interface.
-On the app, the main buttons are placed within easy thumb's reach, while the web interface uses a similar layout with buttons that allow users to jump to the content they're interested in quickly.
+On the app, the main buttons are placed within easy thumb's reach, while the web interface uses a similar layout with buttons that allow users to quickly jump to the content they're interested in.

 Mobile app design is constantly evolving, and it can be challenging to keep up with the latest trends and best practices.
 However, Imaginovation can help help you build some stunning UI/UX designs for your digital products.